MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/united-health-care.md

 <img src="/img/uhc/gc-main.png" alt="Screenshot of the Game Center's main screen that highlights six web games."/>
 <img src="/img/uhc/gc-a11y.png" alt="Screenshot of the Game Center's accessibility dropdown that showcases checkboxes to filter games based on screen reader support, keyboard-only play, difficulty selection, and vertical only mobile support."/>

-## Memmory Recall
+## Memory Recall

-Building a memory recall game to meet WCAG is a tricky proposition because most screenreaders allow you to replay the content that is read allowed to you.
+Building a memory recall game to meet WCAG is a tricky proposition because most screen readers allow you to replay the content that is read to you.

 The first iteration was using an aria-live region and having the cards announce their numbers on animation.
 Unfortunately after some play testing with users we discovered that most of them would replay the sequence and quickly type it in.